azkiflay/mininet/README.md

 These basic configurations will enable you to access you Mininet VM from any computer on your local network.
 First, ensure the Mininet VM has been started.
 Second, you can login to Mininet using **ssh -X mininet@192.168.0.9** by replacing the IP address with the IP address assigned to your local Mininet VM.

 ## 2.2.
-Testing the Default SDN Network on Mininet
+Basic SDN Network on Mininet

 **Note:**
 <!--